Entre Mar y Palmeras Tour: Overview

 In December 2021, Guerra announced a four-concert residency at the Hard Rock Café & Casino Punta Cana.
 The tour was set to kick off February 5, 2022; however, it was postponed due heavy rain and bad weather.
 The final concert of the residency on April 2, 2022, had an attendance of 5,000 fans and received positive reviews by local media.
 The concert at Miami FX Arena was supposed to be played on April 30, 2022; however, it was postponed to May 13, 2022, due Guerra testing positive to COVID-19.
 Despite this, it received positive reviews by the media and critics.
-The concert at the Coliseo de Puerto Rico in San Juan was reported by the media to be sold out and also received critical acclaim by critics.In Madrid, the concert was reported sold out with over 15,000 tickets sold.The concert in Lima, Peru was reported sold out within minutes on been announced.Also, the tickets for the concer in Santiago de Chile were quickly sold out.
+The concert at the Coliseo de Puerto Rico in San Juan was reported by the media to be sold out and also received critical acclaim by critics.
+In Madrid, the concert was reported sold out with over 15,000 tickets sold.
+The concert in Lima, Peru was reported sold out within minutes on been announced.
+Also, the tickets for the concert in Santiago de Chile were quickly sold out.
+In Santo Domingo, the tour broke records as the fastest selling concert at the venue, Estadio Olimpico Felix Sanchez.
+At the time when the tickets were available online over 15,000 fans were signed up.
+The 50,000 tickets were sold in just three hours.
+The concerts in Spain in 2022 had a total attendance of 70,000.